apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 +-----------------------------+--------------+---------+
 ```

-As expected, the conversion to python objects is by far the worst performance.
+As expected, the conversion to Python objects is by far the worst performance.
 As soon as we drop
-into using any functions that keep the data entirely on the rust side we see a near 10x speed
+into using any functions that keep the data entirely on the Rust side we see a near 10x speed
 improvement.
 Then as we increase our complexity from using pyarrow compute functions to
-implementing the UDF in rust we see incremental improvements.
+implementing the UDF in Rust we see incremental improvements.
 Our fastest approach - iterating
 through the arrays ourselves does operate nearly 10% faster than the pyarrow compute approach.

 ## Final Thoughts and Recommendations

 For anyone who is curious about [DataFusion](https://datafusion.apache.org/) I highly recommend
 giving it a try.
-This post was designed to make it easier for new users to the python implementation
+This post was designed to make it easier for new users to the Python implementation
 to work with User Defined Functions by giving a few examples of how one might implement these.

 When it comes to designing UDFs, I strongly recommend seeing if you can write your UDF using
-[pyarrow functions](https://arrow.apache.org/docs/python/api/compute.html) rather than pure python
+[pyarrow functions](https://arrow.apache.org/docs/python/api/compute.html) rather than pure Python
 objects.
 These will give you enormous speed benefits.
 If you must do something that isn't well
 represented by the pyarrow compute functions, then I would consider using a Rust based UDF in the
 manner shown above.